Copyright © 1995, 2001, 2005, 2008, 2013, 2016, 2021 Philadelphia Church of God

 When looking at statistics about aids, it is easy to miss the physical suffering of those infected and to overlook the mental and emotional anguish of the people around them.
 It is easy to skip past the facts surrounding the infants born hiv-positive and those whose parents die, leaving them as orphans.
 In other words, the impact of this disease is much deeper than just the number infected.
 The toll on the lives of the people involved is immense, not to mention aids’ considerable economic impact.

-unaids, the United Nations’ anti-aids agency, placed the number of people living with hiv around 39 million at the end of 2004.
-An estimated 2.2 million of those infected are under age 15, and slightly less than half of all victims are women.
-In 2004, 3.1 million people died from hiv-related illnesses, including 510,000 under age 15.
-This brought the estimated total deaths from hiv to about 23 million men, women and children since the disease was first recognized.
+unaids, the United Nations’ anti-aids agency, placed the number of people living with hiv around 38 million at the end of 2019.
+An estimated 1.8 million of those infected are under age 15, and slightly less than half of all victims are women.
+In 2019, around 690,000 people died from hiv-related illnesses, including 110,000 under age 15.
+This brought the estimated total deaths from hiv to about 33 million men, women and children since the disease was first recognized.

-unaids also estimates that some 15 million children under age 18 have lost one or both parents to aids.
+unaids also estimates that some 16.5 million children under age 18 have lost one or both parents to aids.
 Of these aids orphans, more than 80 percent live in sub-Saharan Africa.
-Close to 60 percent of all infected people live in sub-Saharan Africa, while only about 10 percent of the world’s population lives there.
-If current hiv infection rates continue, close to 60 percent of today’s 15-year-olds in the worst-afflicted countries of southern and eastern Africa will not reach age 60.
+Close to 70 percent of all infected people live in sub-Saharan Africa, while only about 15 percent of the world’s population lives there.

 All this from “normal” peacetime circumstances.
 What about blatant terrorist acts to damage air, soil or water quality?
 What about during nuclear war?
 “With many people weakened from radiation, stress and malnutrition, there could be outbreaks of infection and communicable diseases.
 Long-vanquished epidemic scourges like cholera, typhoid fever, tuberculosis and even bubonic plague could once again flourish if the public health barriers against them were to erode,” said Nicholas Wade in A World Beyond Healing.
 Mr. Wade later added that “radiation from nuclear weapons does not cause new types of cancer but increases the incidence of those that occur anyway.”
 Cancer, leukemia, diabetes, heart disease—the list goes on and on of woes afflicting our societies in peacetime, let alone in a nuclear holocaust.